-While most widows left Capitol Hill after filling out a brief, unexpired term, some, like Rogers, whose 35 years in the House make her the longest-serving congressional woman, enjoyed public careers that far eclipsed those of their male predecessors.
-Hattie Wyatt Caraway of Arkansas, too, rejected the convention that widows were mere placeholders.
-As the second woman appointed to the Senate and later elected to fill out the remaining 10 months of her husband’s term, Caraway shocked the Arkansas political establishment in May 1932 when she announced her candidacy for a full term.
-“The time has passed when a woman should be placed in a position and kept there only while someone else is being groomed for the job,” she told reporters en route to an election victory and a 12-year Senate career.17
+While most widows left Capitol Hill after filling out one brief, unexpired term, some, like Edith Nourse Rogers, enjoyed lengthy public careers that far eclipsed those of male colleagues.
+Rogers’s 35 years in the House made her the longest serving woman in that chamber for decades, until Marcy Kaptur of Ohio surpassed her in 2018.75Hattie Wyatt Caraway also rejected the convention that widows were mere placeholders.
+As the second woman appointed to the Senate (and later elected to fill out the remaining 10 months of her husband’s term), Caraway shocked the Arkansas political establishment in May 1932 when she announced her candidacy for a full term.
+“The time has passed when a woman should be placed in a position and kept there only while someone else is being groomed for the job,” she told reporters en route to an election victory and a 12-year Senate career.76

 73The importance of the widow’s mandate is discussed in the introduction to this book.
 For a full treatment of this phenomenon, see Irwin N. Gertzog, Congressional Women: Their Recruitment, Integration, and Behavior (Westport, CT: Praeger, 1995): 17–36.

-16“Pro and Con,” 18 June 1932, Washington Post: 6.
+74“Pro and Con,” 18 June 1932, Washington Post: 6.

-76Susan M. Hartmann, “Caraway, Hattie Ophelia,” American National Biography Vol. 4 (New York: Oxford University Press, 1999): 369–370.
+76Susan M. Hartmann, “Caraway, Hattie Ophelia,” American National Biography 4 (New York: Oxford University Press, 1999): 369–370.